Siman73000/Othello/README.md

 <h2 id="faq">FAQ</h2>

 <h3>Is Othello meant to be a daily-driver OS?</h3>
 <p>No. It’s a <strong>research and learning</strong> OS.
-It aims to be small, understandable, and hackable, not full-featured.</p>
+It aims to be a full-feature operating system with minimal obfuscation to encourage its use as an educational tool.</p>

 <h3>Can I use Othello as a base for my own kernel?</h3>
 <p>
-  Possibly!
-Check the <a href="#license">license</a> section and the <code>LICENSE</code> file, and consider opening an issue if you plan to build something substantial on top of it.
+  Yes!
+Check the <a href="#license">license</a> section and the <code>LICENSE</code> file to build something substantial on top of it.
+Othello OS is designed to be completely open source freeware for all to enjoy!
 </p>

 <h3>Does it support UEFI?</h3>